MarshaC713/MarshaC713/README.md

 - 🌍 Passionate advocate for Women in Data & Tech, and sustainable technological innovation and ethical AI & ML to create lasting positive real world change and solutions.

 - 🇺🇳 UN Women UK Delegate to the 67th & 68th Commission on the Status of Women

+- 🎯 STEM Ambassador - Working with schools, colleges, higher education institutions, teachers, and mentoring organisations to bring STEM subjects alive and to link these fields of study to the real world of work.

 - 🎯 STEM Mentor to over **20** students in STEM and counting:
    - including 15 students with 🌸 [STEM Passport for Inclusion](https://youtu.be/KAjdzn8QfU4?si=6OKBlUtJv6hIiQeD) as sponsored by Microsoft,